 When I deal with any form of stress, my digestion is the first to go.
 I am not finding it easy.
 Not having to deal with a family illness in this way as a child, has made this much harder.

-Seeing my father terminally ill reinforces that I am now all grown up.
-It’s too close to call.
-I don’t have my mother around me.
-Once my father goes, the responsibility lies with me, with no safety net to fall back on.
+It is important to be subjected to these things as children, if we are to manage as adults.
+Seeing my father terminally ill, reinforces that I am now all grown up.
+I don’t have my mum around now and once my father goes, the responsibility lies with me, with no safety net to fall back on.